ietf-wg-acme/acme/draft-ietf-acme-acme.md

 account to be created if one does not already exist, then it SHOULD do so by sending a POST request to the new-account URL with a JWS whose payload has an "only-return-existing" field set to "true" ({"only-return-existing": true}).
+If a client sends such a request and an account does not exist, then the server MUST return a response with a 200 (OK) status code and no Location header field.

 ### Account Update